Dear John – I love what you and your team do. Have you heard product Y? Can I get your opinion on it?

 So I should wait for the review then?

 Yes, please.
 That’s assuming a review is on the roadmap.
-I don’t review everything getting a news announcement.
+I don’t review everything announced as a news item.
 If the product in question isn’t on the roadmap, a review won’t be forthcoming.
-Please consult the Coming Soon page here.

 How come you haven’t reviewed anything from brand A?